friendica/red/doc/Settings.md

 **Hot Keys**

-Friendika traps the following keyboard events:
+Friendica traps the following keyboard events:

 * [Pause] - Pauses "Ajax" update activity.
 This is the process that provides updates without reloading the page.
 You may wish to pause it to reduce network usage and/or as a debugging aid for javascript developers.
 A pause indicator will appear at the lower right hand corner of the page.
 Hit the [pause] key once again to resume.